 Performance-based equity compensation plans reward employees based on the future financial performance of the company.
 Here’s what you need to know.

-Total shareholder return (TSR) plans are a form of performance-based equity compensation that uses return on equity as a vesting condition.
-TSR plans have several features that create benefits for both the company and the employee.
-These include payouts over a range of performance, a full share value equity award, and an incentive tied directly to shareholder value creation.
+Total shareholder return (TSR) plans are a form of performance-based equity compensation that use return on equity as a vesting condition.
+TSR plans have several features that benefit both the company and the employee, including payouts over a range of performance, a full share value equity award, and an incentive tied directly to shareholder value creation.

 TSR plan basics

-The form of equity granted in TSR plans is generally structured as a restricted stock award (RSA), restricted stock unit (RSU), or performance stock unit (PSU).
+The form of equity granted in TSR plans is generally structured as a restricted share award (RSA), restricted share unit (RSU), or performance share unit (PSU).

-However, any type of equity related interest could be awarded.
+However, any type of equity-related interest could be awarded.
 In this article, we refer to the equity interests granted as units.
 Most TSR units are considered full value awards, meaning their value is fully equal to the value of the underlying equity interest in the company.
 The benefit of a full value award is units that vest will generally have value, without a limit or threshold, as long as there is value in the corresponding equity interest.
-Employees generally do not have to make any payment (or a nominal one) for the awards they receive.
+Employees generally don’t have to make any payment for the awards they receive (if they do, the amount is nominal).
 This is in contrast to awards such as stock options, where employees pay an exercise/strike price to receive the shares.
 With a full value award, the company can issue fewer units to achieve a target award value, creating less ownership dilution and more units available to be distributed in the incentive pool.